MashaSamoylova/mysql-deploy/README.md

 ```
 ./fix_privilege.sh
 ```
-This script add possibility to connect from random host.
+This script adds possibility to connect from random host.

 ## Connect